suyash222/ansible_eg/README.md

-# ansible_eg
+# Ansible eg created for medium blog
-YML File created for docker eg
+YML File content all the code